 The John Quale Travel Fellowship Program is a special opportunity for early career investigators interested in bladder cancer research to attend the annual Bladder Cancer Think Tank Meeting.
 The application process is now closed for 2014.

 The $1,500 travel fellowships awarded each year are intended to defray travel-related costs for attending the meeting.
 Hosted by the Bladder Cancer Advocacy Network (BCAN), the primary mission of this meeting is to enhance collaboration among physicians and researchers who are dedicated to the prevention, diagnosis, and treatment of bladder cancer.
 This is a unique opportunity to meet and learn from leaders in the field.
 The Travel Fellowship Program seeks to engage more early-career individuals with interests related to bladder cancer including basic scientists, urologists, oncologists, and pathologists.
-The application process will open in March 2014.
 Please contact BCAN at email@example.com if you have questions.

 2013 Travel Fellows